 The building was designed to serve as a temporary Worship Center.
 The Master Plan called for the worship space to eventually be converted into a fellowship hall and/or educational space when a permanent Worship Center was built.
 The first services were held in the new Worship Center on December 20, 1981.
 The founding members believed that if they expanded their hearts to reach the lost, God would bless their efforts.
 They were right!
 By May of 1982 the Chapel's membership had grown to more than fifty families!
 The Fort Caroline Baptist Church was constituted on May 2, 1982.

 Pastor Ricky Powell began his ministry with our church in 1994 when he was called on staff to serve as the Associate Pastor.
 He became the Senior Pastor in 1996.
 Ricky was born on November 25, 1967 in Mobile, Alabama.
 Ricky began preaching when he was seventeen years old.
 He served two churches in Georgia as pastor before coming to Jacksonville.
 He married Donna Renee Jacobs of Jacksonville, FL on February 2, 1991.
 They have three children, Joshua, Casey, and Caleb.
-Ricky earned a Bachelor of Arts in Religion (BAR) from Luther Rice University in Atlanta, GA.
-He is currently pursuing a Master of Divinity degree from New Orleans Baptist Theological Seminary.
+Ricky earned a Bachelor of Arts in Religion from Luther Rice University in Atlanta, Georgia, and a Master of Divinity degree with Specialization in Christian Apologetics from New Orleans Baptist Theological Seminary.